Nakishev/MarkaStandards/README.md

 - Base against the correct branch: `dev` for staging, `main` for production releases (see Version Control and Branching).
 - Keep PRs small and focused.
 As a rule of thumb, prefer ≤ 400 changed lines (excluding generated files).
 Split big work into incremental PRs.
-- Title uses Conventional Commits style: `feat: short summary (#123)`; include the work item/issue number when applicable.
+- Title uses Conventional Commits style: `feat: short summary #123`; include the work item/issue number when applicable.
 - Description includes:
   - What changed and why (context/problem statement and approach)
   - How it was implemented (key design decisions)
   - Testing done (how to reproduce, test cases, environments)
-  - Screenshots/GIFs for UI changes
+  - Screenshots/GIFs for UI changes, test results
   - Backward compatibility, migrations, rollout/rollback plan if relevant
+  - List of required settings and environment variables (e.g., appsettings.json, Key Vault secrets), specifying what settings to be added or modified with concrete values (if possible)
+  - Required changes to the infrastructure (e.g., Azure resources, VNet/VPN, firewalls, docker images etc.)
+  - Readme, docs, contracts, API changes if relevant
 - Mark as Draft if work is in progress or awaiting dependencies.
 - PR checklist (author verifies before requesting review):
   - Formatting and linters applied; no new warnings (C#: treat warnings as errors; JS: linter clean)
   - If the PR changes business logic, include unit tests covering the implemented/modified behavior; update existing tests as needed (explain any exceptions in the description)
+  - If the PR changes transport layer/infrastructure (e.g., API contracts, database schema, docker images), include integration tests covering the implemented/modified behavior; update existing tests as needed (explain any exceptions in the description)
   - All tests pass locally; new/updated tests added where it makes sense
   - Docs updated (API/Contracts/README) if behavior or interfaces changed
   - Changelog/version updated when user-facing behavior changes
   - No secrets/credentials in code, config, or diffs; use env/Key Vault instead
   - Container image builds locally (if applicable)
+  - Observability (logging, metrics, tracing) updated if relevant

 #### Review Process

 - Approvals: at least 1 reviewer for normal changes; 2 for risky/production-impacting changes (migrations, auth, security, perf-sensitive paths).
 - Use CODEOWNERS or repository reviewer rules when available (GitHub/Azure DevOps both supported).
-- Turnaround: aim to start review within 1 business day.
-Authors should respond within 1 business day as well.
+- Turnaround: aim to start review within 1-2 business days.
+Authors should respond within 1 business day.
 - Author responsibilities:
   - Self-review before requesting review; run the full local/CI checks
   - Address every comment (code change or a reply) and resolve conversations when done